Insurance Indonesia: Travel & Health Coverage for Bali 2026

 Buy while abroad⚠️ Some providers✓ Yes⚠️ Varies

-Most insurance policies do NOT cover scooter accidents in Indonesia unless you meet specific requirements (valid motorcycle license, helmet, engine size limits).
-Scooter accidents are the #1 cause of tourist injuries in Bali.
+Most insurance policies do not cover scooter accidents in Indonesia unless you meet very specific requirements (valid motorcycle license + International Driving Permit + helmet + engine size limit).
+Scooter accidents are the #1 reason claims are denied in Bali.
 Always verify your coverage before renting.
-See our complete scooter coverage guide.
+See our complete scooter coverage guide →

 TOP PROVIDERS